homegrownlabs/sim-template/src/leiningen/new/sim_test/README.md

 ## Interacting with the Simulation

+**This project is a little different from most Clojure projects; it uses [Boot](http://boot-clj.com/), rather than Leiningen.
+Follow the [installation instructions](https://github.com/boot-clj/boot#install) to install Boot on your machine.**

 Before attempting to interact with your simulation, you will need to start the target system, and (optionally) start a Datomic transactor.